Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 end
 ```

-AbstractAlgebra.jl provides rudimentary native support for permutation groups (implemented in `src/generic/PermGroups.jl`) and their characters through Young Tableaux (`src/generic/YoungTabs.jl`).

 # Permutations and Permutation groups

+AbstractAlgebra.jl provides rudimentary native support for permutation groups (implemented in `src/generic/PermGroups.jl`).
+All functionality of permutations is accesible in the `Generic` submodule.

-Permutations in AbstractAlgebra.jl are represented internally via vector (list) of integers, wrapped in type `perm{T}`, where `T<:Integer` carries the information on the type of elements of a permutation.
-Permutation groups are singleton parent object of type `PermGroup{T}` and are used mostly to store the length of a permutation, since it is not included in the permutation type.
+Permutations are represented internally via vector of integers, wrapped in type `perm{T}`, where `T<:Integer` carries the information on the type of elements of a permutation.
+Permutation groups are singleton parent objects of type `PermGroup{T}` and are used mostly to store the length of a permutation, since it is not included in the permutation type.

 Permutation groups are created using the `PermGroup` (inner) constructor.
 However, for convenience we define